cube-drone/quizzazzle/README.md

 on your phone's screen.

 ## Ministry?
-The original version of CardChapter lives at `https://cardchapter.com/v1` and has its repository at `https://github.com/cube-drone/cardchapter`.
+The original version of CardChapter lives at `https://cardchapter.com` (for now) and has its repository at `https://github.com/cube-drone/cardchapter`.
 It is ... a whole different software package, although it is intended to solve a similar problem to this one.